TTUNEPH2025/GN/docs/Screening.md

 ## **Infectious Screening**
-* Screening should be based on indepented exposures based on patient history, geographic region, and occupations
+* Screening should be based on independant exposures based on patient history, geographic region, and occupations
-* Exhaustive list not provided; However, several infectious disease that may have benefit to screening prior to initiation of immunosupression are as follows:
+* Exhaustive list not provided; however, several infectious disease that may have benefit to screening prior to initiation of immunosupression are:
     1. Syphilis
     2. HIV
     3. Hepatitis B (HBV) --> if not treated prior to initiation of steroids or cytotix/immunomodulating agents can induce serious exacerbation of HBV replication and aggravate liver disease